 All this said many businesses have both B2B and B2C marketing strategies.
 Amazon is a great example of this.
 The eCommerce giant advertises products on its site to individual consumers.

-But all those products from individual sellers.
+But all those products are from individual sellers.
 So Amazon also has digital marketing efforts geared towards encouraging sellers to sign up with them to sell their products.

 The Marketing Funnel: B2B Vs B2C